ministryofjustice/staff-infrastructure-monitoring/README.md

 This will open up AWS Management Console in your web browser.

+4. Open your AWS config file (usually found in `~/.aws/config`)
+5. Add `region=eu-west-2` for both the `profile moj-pttp-dev` and the `profile moj-pttp-shared-services` workspaces to set a default region for your AWS profiles

 ### 2. Set up MFA on your AWS account

 Multi-Factor Authentication (MFA) is required on AWS accounts in this project.